hazer-hazer/Jacy-Dev-Book/compilation-process/name-resolution.md

 #### Patterns

 What about patterns?
 We talked about `let` statement and `func` parameters, but they are patterns.
-Actually, there's nothing hard in pattern name resolution -- every identifier-like pattern is actually a binding, as we unable to match name against name.
+Actually, there's nothing hard in pattern name resolution -- mostly every identifier, except PathExpr, that appeared in pattern is actually a binding, as we unable to match name against name.

 #### Labels and lifetimes